elapouya/python-textops3/README.rst

 ------------

 python-textops provides many text operations at string level, line level or whole text level.
-These operations can be chained with the 'dotted' notation or 'piped' notation.
+These operations can be chained with a 'dotted' or 'piped' notation.
 You can also build a lazy filter object to apply operations after their definition.